Skip to ContentSkip to Navigation

 Job prospects

-Through a combination of a research-driven approach and knowledge of applying theory to real life situations, our programme prepares students for the following jobs:
+Through a combination of a research-driven approach and applying theory to real life situations, our programme prepares students for a range of different employment opportunities.
+Many of our students pursue careers in publishing, writing and public relations both within The Netherlands and abroad.

 Job examples